pharaox/carnalitas_sex/README.md

 There are however some differences in how this interaction works in this mod, aiming at better realism and immersion:

 * You can only make love to someone who is currently at the same location as you.
 If you are traveling or leading an army, your options might be limited.
+This is enabled by default, but can be disabled via the *Sex Requires Same Location* game rule.
 * You lose the usual amount of stress (15 before modifiers) from the interaction itself only if the *Arousal Causes Stress* Carnalitas game rule is enabled, for a better game balance.
 * You may lose (or gain) additional [stress and piety](#stress-and-piety-impact) depending on your traits and faith.
 * The target may similarly lose (or gain) stress and piety, depending on their traits and faith.